sagan/FlareDrive/README.md

 - R2 service is activated (requires payment method added to CF account) and at least one bucket is created
 - (optional but recommended) KV & D1 instances are created.

 This project can be de deployed to [Cloudflare Workers](https://developers.cloudflare.com/workers/) or [Cloudflare Pages](https://developers.cloudflare.com/pages/).The Workers is the new and recommanded way, but it requires you to manually input the Cloudflare resource (R2 / KV / D1) ids in the variables at this time.
-The Pages way is slightly simpler to configure as you can set the Cloudflare resource bindings directly in the dashboard.
+The Pages way is slightly simpler to configure as you can set the Cloudflare resource bindings directly in the dashboard, but lacks with some features.

 ## Deployment to Cloudflare Workers (recommended)